 Building Your Down Payment

-Ask for a generous gift from your family.
-Many homebuyers are sometimes lucky enough to receive help with their down payment assistance from giving parents and other family members who are willing to help them get into their own home.
-Your family members may be pleased to help you reach the goal of buying your own home.
+Request a generous gift from your family.
+First-time homebuyers somtimes receive down payment help from gracious parents and other family members who may be able to help get them in their own home.
+Your family members may be pleased to help you reach the milestone of buying your first home.

 Contact housing finance agencies.
-Provisional loan programs are extended to homebuyers in certain circumstances, like low income buyers or homebuyers looking to remodel houses in a particular place, among others.
-With the help of a housing finance agency, you may receive an interest rate that is below market, down payment help and other advantages.
-Housing finance agencies can assist you with a lower rate of interest, help with your down payment, and provide other assistance.
-The main goal of not-for-profit housing finance agencies is promoting the purchase of homes in certain areas.
+Special loan programs are given to buyers in specific situations, such as low income buyers or future homeowners looking to renovating homes in a particular neighborhood, among others.
+With the help of this kind of agency, you probably will receive a below market interest rate, down payment assistance and other advantages.
+These kinds of agencies can assist you with a lower rate of interest, get you your down payment, and offer other assistance.
+These non-profit programs to promote the value of homes in certain areas.

 • VA mortgage loans

-With a guarantee from the Department of Veterans Affairs, a VA loan assists veterens and service people.
-This specialized loan does not require a down payment, has limited closing costs, and provides the advantage of a competitive rate of interest.
-Even though the mortgages aren't actually provided by the VA, the department certifies borrowers by providing eligibility certificates.
+With a guarantee from the Department of Veterans Affairs, a VA loan assists service people and veterans.
+This specialized loan requires no down payment, has limited closing costs, and offers a competitive interest rate.
+While it's true that the mortgages aren't actually issued by the VA, the department certifies borrowers by issuing eligibility certificates.

 • Piggy-back loans